ruuda/blog/posts/2014-08-writing-a-path-tracer-in-rust-part-1.md

 - It seems to be impossible to have multiple implementations of `Mul<T, U>`.
 I encountered this when trying to allow scalar multiplication for vectors on both sides.
   With some help from IRC (they were really quick), I found a workaround, but it does not solve the problem in all cases.
   Note that this essentially requires overloading based on traits, if it would be solved in a generic manner.
+- The module structure and file layout can be a bit confusing.
+I had `vector3.rs` and `quaternion.rs`.
+  Then `quaternion.rs` requires `vector3.rs`.
+To resolve, I had to add use statements to `main.rs`.
+  Being used to C# this does not really make sense, but if you treat `mod` declarations as C++ `#includes`, and if you are aware that `main.rs` is the only file that matters to the compiler, then it does make sense.